Higher-rank instanton cohomology and the quilted Atiyah-Floer conjecture

-Since $\underline{C}$ is compact, only finitely many holonomies are needed to distinguish any two elements in a fiber of $\underline{C}$.
-Moreover, this shows that the $\gamma_j$ and $W_k$ can be chosen so that (\ref{donsembedding}) is an injection of $C$, up to the action of $\G_{\Sigma_\bullet} / \G_0(Q)$.
-We will use this construction repeatedly, taking $C$ to be the space of flat connections, $\underline{J}_0$-holomorphic curve representatives, and $g_n$-instantons.
-It will then follow from a standard argument that the relevant perturbed operators are surjective, which will verify (i) and (iv).
-To verify (iii), in each case, we need to argue that we can choose the $\gamma_j$ to have image in $I \times P_\bullet$, while preserving the property that (\ref{donsembedding}) is an immersion.
-This will follow from unique continuation arguments.
-We carry out the details by first proving several smaller steps, and then describing how these techniques can be combined to prove the full statement of the proposition.
+Since $\underline{C}$ is compact, only finitely many holonomies are needed to distinguish any two elements in a fiber of $\underline{C}$, which proves that (\ref{donsembedding}) is a $\underline{C}$-immersion for suitably chosen $H^1, \ldots, H^K$.
+We will use a variant of this construction repeatedly, first taking $C$ to be the space of flat connections, then coming from the space of $g_n$-instantons, and then from the $\underline{J}_0$-holomorphic curve representatives.
+It will then follow from a standard Sard-Smale argument that the relevant perturbed operators are surjective, which will verify (i) and (iv) in the statement of Proposition \ref{comppertprop}.
+To verify (ii) and (iii), we need to argue that, in each case, it suffices to take $H^1, \ldots, H^K$ in (\ref{donsembedding}) to be $\Sigma_\bullet$-holonomy perturbations, as opposed to the perturbations Donaldson considers.
+This latter part will follow from irreducibility, together with a unique continuation argument.